Shot blasting removes mill scale for steel.

 TWO PACK BLACKING

-Upon completion of shot blasting to Sa 2.5 we apply a two pack epoxy blacking Interzone 954 up to the top rubbing strake (except base plate).
+Upon completion of shot blasting to Sa 2.5 we apply two coats (wet on wet) of a two pack epoxy blacking Interzone 954 up to the top rubbing strake (except base plate).

 As one of only two International Paint Application Centres, we can guarantee the Interzone 954 for seven years.